DonaldKBrown/KB-madlibs/README.md

 Libs need to be formatted a specific way in order to be parsed correctly.
 Looking through `main.py` and its code should make it pretty obvious, but not everybody can read Python.
 As such, here are the rules:

-- File must contain three sections:
+- File must contain four (4) sections:
   - Title
   - Category List
   - Key list